fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 ### Detecting anomalies in user agent strings

 **Context**: In web analytics, user agent strings provide information about visitors' browsers and devices.
-Anomalies in user agent strings, such as a high proportion of unexpected or unique values, could indicate bot traffic or potential security issues.
+Anomalies in user agent strings, such as a low proportion of unexpected or unique values, could indicate bot traffic coming from a single source or other potential security issues.

 **GX solution**: Use `ExpectColumnProportionOfUniqueValuesToBeBetween` to check that the proportion of unique user agent strings falls within an expected range.
-If the proportion is unusually high, investigate the traffic sources and patterns.
+If the proportion is unusually low, investigate the traffic sources and patterns.

 ## Avoid common uniqueness analysis pitfalls